 After so much turmoil at the club, it was a relief when the season finally began at Newcastle United and Teddy Sheringham scored the only goal of the match to get Ardiles’ Tottenham managerial career off to a positive start.

 By the beginning of October, after ten matches, Spurs were fifth and Teddy Sheringham had scored nine goals.
 In the next game at Old Trafford, however, Sheringham was injured and was out for six months.
 Without Sheringham’s goals Spurs’ season slumped and it was only after his return and the goals he then contributed that Tottenham finally dragged themselves clear of relegation in the penultimate match of the season.
+It was a win at Oldham Athletic with goals from Vinny Samways and David Howells which kept ensured spurs safety.

 The following season also saw Tottenham under a cloud as they took on board their punishment from the Football Association over the financial irregularities which had come to light during the fall-out between Sugar and Venables.
 A twelve point deduction in the League would almost certainly have guaranteed relegation before a ball was kicked, expulsion from the FA Cup and a heavy fine made White Hart Lane a despondent place.
 Players weren’t prepared to sign and prospects were looking very bleak.